MicrosoftDocs/windows-insider/wip/flight-hub/index.md

 ## Windows 11 2024 Update (24H2)
 Preview builds for Windows 11, version 24H2.

+> [!IMPORTANT]
-*These builds include represent an enablement package to Build 22635 for the Beta Channel ONLY.
-It should not be assumed that this build number will be used beyond the Beta Channel.
+>*These builds include represent an enablement package to Build 26120 for the Dev Channel ONLY.
+It should not be assumed that this build number will be used beyond the Dev Channel.

 | Build | Canary | Dev | SDK | ISO |
 |---|---|---|---|---|